jharwell/sierra/docs/src/tutorials/hpc/local_setup.rst

 HPC Local Setup
 ===============

-Before trying to use SIERRA with any other HPC environment, you should get it installed and running on your local machine by following :ref:`ln-sierra-getting-started` on your local machine.
+To set up SIERRA for HPC on your local machine, follow :ref:`ln-getting-started`.